LorenzoVisonaDallaPozza/RiskMeasureTimeSeriesAndMonteCarlo/README.md

 # Financial Risk Management - VaR & ES Simulation

-> **Project developed for the "Financial Risk Management" course at University of Verona.**
+> **Project developed for the "Financial Risk Management" course at Università di Verona.**

 ## Project Overview
 This Java application is designed to perform risk analysis on an investment portfolio (composed of **Nike** and **Novo Nordisk** equities).
 It calculates and compares **Value at Risk (VaR)** and **Expected Shortfall (ES)** using two different methodologies: